c3er/mdview/doc/flavor.md

 ```
 ````

-See the [Mermaid documentation](https://mermaid.js.org/intro/) for the syntax and possibilities offered.
+There is an [examples document](mermaid-examples.md) showcasing different diagrams.
+See the [Mermaid documentation](https://mermaid.js.org/intro/) for more information.